Idol-IT/iwi/README.md

 iwi
 ========

-Idol Web Image module for adaptive image resizing and caching in database based on Kohana Image module.
+Idol Web Image module for adaptive image resizing and caching in database, based on Kohana Image module.

 Next methods are available:
 * crop()